Visitors at the Western Slope

 anything.
 The staves contained metal ends and a ring of spikes on each side of a set of three consecutive handles, spaced almost a foot apart at

-smile, and his ragged, curly hair framed his face in a manner that made it appear more round than it was.
-Crag’s short stature made the new
+and his ragged, curly hair framed his face in a manner that made it appear more round than it was.
+Crag’s short stature made the new people

-people seem all the more intimidating when he stood before them.
-Undeterred by the fact they were armed, Crag straightened his cuffs and said
+seem all the more intimidating when he stood before them.
+Undeterred by the fact they were armed, Crag straightened his cuffs and said to the

 “Ah,” the man answered with a half-smile.
 “It is true then.
 You are the ones.”

 “Pardon?”
 Crag asked, not understanding.

 The man smiled and excused himself as he went back to talk with one of his men.
 The guard dashed off the moment he received the instructions,